dxh73/NHS-Patient/pages/design/identifier.md

 ---
-title: id Element
+title: Identifier Element
 keywords: id, patient
 tags: [profile,element,id]
-sidebar: elements_sidebar
+sidebar: profiles_sidebar
-permalink: id.html
+permalink: identifier.html
 summary: "low level details for the care connect patient 'id' element"
 ---
-{% include important.html content="The id element described is not the id that identifies a patient.
-It is the id for the FHIR message" %}
+{% include important.html content="The identifier element described is  used to provide a unique method to identify a NHS patient.
+It is not the identifier for the FHIR message" %}

 ## Identifier Implementation Guide ##